linode/manager/packages/manager/src/features/Longview/LONGVIEW.md

   --form 'api_requestArray=[{ "api_action": "getLatestValue", "keys": [ "Disk.*" ]  }]'
 ```

-You can also batch datasets with comma-seperated keys like so:
+You can also batch datasets with comma-separated keys like so:

 ```
 curl --request POST \